-- Seventy percent ground cover must be achieved on all disturbed soil surfaces in a protection zone within five days of the creation of the disturbance.
-This level of ground cover must not be achieved by the addition or spreading of gravel or rock. (the following techniques, or a combination of them are examples of how 70% ground cover may be achieved: - a. retain at least 70% existing ground cover; - b. retain or respread slash and logging debris over at least 70% of the disturbed soil surface: or - c. provide artificial ground cover in order to achieve 70% ground cover within the disturbed area using geotextile or erosion control mats)
+20J.
+Seventy percent ground cover must be achieved on all disturbed soil surfaces in a protection zone within five days of the creation of the disturbance.
+Ground cover must not be achieved by the addition or spreading of gravel or rock.

+(Note: The following techniques, or a combination of them, are examples of how 70% ground cover may be achieved:

+- a) retain at least 70% existing ground cover; - b) retain or respread slash and logging debris over at least 70% of the disturbed soil surface: - c) provide artificial ground cover in order to achieve 70% ground cover within the disturbed area, using geotextile or erosion control mats.)